At age 28, I went back to school.

 Remember: any worthwhile scholarship will be based on merit.
 This means that you need to make sure that you’re putting everything into each semester and getting the best grades you can.

-The military isn’t for everyone, but it’s a fantastic way to fund your education, gain useful skills, and have a potential job while you’re in school.
+The military isn’t for everyone, but it’s a fantastic way to fund your education, gain useful skills, and have a potential job while in school.
 How you’ll pay your bills and feed yourself while you’re in college is something else you need to consider.

-You may be able to get away with borrowing enough money to cover your “cost of living” (official financial aid term) for the first two years of your journey in community college, but if your program is easy enough to where you can work a full-time job and go to school full-time without giving up sleep, then it’s too easy and is probably not worth the cost and time.
+You may be able to get away with borrowing enough money to cover your “cost of living” (the official financial aid term) for the first two years of your journey in community college, but if your program is easy enough to where you can work a full-time job and go to school full-time without giving up sleep, then it’s too easy and is probably not worth the cost and time.

 You’ll probably have to fill out a FAFSA for financial aid.
 This will go one of two ways, depending on your life: from a financial perspective, you’re a complete loser and your expected family contribution (financial aid office talk for how much you’re expected to pay) of your tuition is zero.

-The other scenario is a bit of a nightmare.
-You’ve been paying a mortgage or had a respectable salary last tax year.
-Financial aid is based on your tax returns of the previous year.
 If either of these scenarios fits, you probably aren’t getting any government financial aid.
 At the very least, you aren’t getting as much as you need, and this will almost certainly be a challenging point when you go beyond a 2-year associate’s degree program at a community college.

 Even in the best-case scenario, you’re still going to borrow money.
 The only difference is how much the school lets you borrow and under what conditions.
-Even with the money you borrow, it may not be enough to entirely finance your education beyond community college.
+Even with the money you borrow, it may not be enough to finance your education beyond community college.
 You will need to acquire additional funding.

-You need to be reasonably sure that your degree program is going to lead down a career path where you’re going to make enough money to at least cover the cost of the monthly repayment for any financial aid that you do get.
 Everyone talks about forgiving student loan debt, but when I filled out the FAFSA paperwork for my financial aid, there was a lengthy section I had to go through about calculating what I was expected to make given my degree choice.

 I don’t know if this is mandatory practice, but it’s something that all college students who plan on borrowing money–traditional or nontraditional–should have to do before taking out student loans.
 A great place to look for this information on the worth of the potential career path your degree program is preparing you for is the Bureau of Labor Statistics.